 The General Data Protection Regulation (GDPR) and the Data Protection Act 2018 came into force on 25 May 2018, replacing the Data Protection Act 1998.
 The new regulations and Act, whilst not radically different from the previous law, do introduce a number of new elements and enhancements that we have to implemented to ensure that we remain compliant.

-If you have any questions applying the principles, please contact a member of the Compliance and Casework team.
+If you have any questions applying the principles, please Kathryn Scully, Head of Information Governance for more information.

 When the Data Protection Act was being developed over 20 years ago, many of the uses of personal data, and the platforms available, that we now take for granted either hadn’t even been thought of or weren’t as widely used as they are now.
 The way in which the Act was introduced also meant that there was no consistency across European Union member states.
 GDPR aims to tackle both of those issues.
 The Data Protection Act 1998 updates the 1998 Act and brings the requirements of GDPR into English law.